 You can read about trusts here.

 The letter of instruction is an easily digestible summary or Sparknotes version of your last will and testament.
-Written in plain English, this document has no legal standing.
-But it remains an important part of estate planning since it typically includes the testator’s personal sentiments and hopes and dreams for their heirs.
+Written in plain English, this document should include an explicit statement that it has no legal standing so that it can’t conflict with the will, itself.
+It can be an important part of estate planning since it typically includes the testator’s personal sentiments and hopes and dreams for their heirs.
 For this reason it’s also sometimes called an ethical will.

 Don’t get confused: a living will does not have to do with the distribution of assets.
 People use a living will, also known as an advance medical directive, to provide instructions regarding their end-of-life care.
 It can detail the types of treatments you approve of and whether or not you want to be taken off of life support if you’re terminally ill.

-In the document you can name a health care proxy, or the person who will be in charge of making health care decisions on your behalf based on the preferences you outlined in the document.
-(Some states might include this portion in the power of attorney form.
-Check with an estate planning attorney to make sure you’re covered on all bases.)
+In the document (or in a separate document known as a “health care proxy”) you can name a health care agent, or the person who will be in charge of making health care decisions on your behalf based on the preferences you outlined in the document.
+(Some states might include a portion allowing you to appoint a health care agent in the durable power of attorney form.
+Check with an estate-planning attorney to make sure you’re covered on all bases.)

 The living will can be changed at any time and no longer has significance after the creator of the document dies.